akopitsa/couchbase-azure/README.md

 You can read more about how to author ARM templates from the Microsoft [Azure documentation](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authoring-templates/).

-It also possible to execute external code like shell scripts etc. to allow for custom configuration, installation on Virtual Machine as part of the set-up process.
+It also possible to execute external code like shell scripts etc. to allow for custom configuration, installation directly on a Virtual Machine as part of the set-up process.

+In combination all this allows for a very fine grained configuration and set-up of resources in Azure.
+The above ARM template snippet is taken from the [Couchbase Cluster ARM template](https://github.com/martinesmann/couchbase-azure/tree/master/src/templates) on GitHub.

+The option to execute scripts on the VM is used to install and configure Couchbase Server on each individual VM and then lastly set-up the Couchbase Cluster between the individual Couchbase nodes.

 ```
  "vmScripts": {